 8. Provider Panels

-One of the biggest ancillary benefits to health insurance policyholders is the schedule of discounted fee payments negotiated between the insurer and medical suppliers and providers.
-In some cases, the amount actually paid for the treatment will be 30% to 40% of the provider’s “usual and customary” fees.
+One of the biggest ancillary benefits of having a health insurance policy is the schedule of discounted fee payments negotiated between the insurer and medical suppliers and providers.
+In some cases, the amount you pay for a covered treatment may be 30% to 40% less than the provider’s “usual and customary” fees.

 10. Explanation of Benefits (EOB)